 This course introduces students to statistical techniques most commonly encountered in the analysis of quantitative data in social and criminal justice fields.
 Emphasis is placed on descriptive and inferential statistics.
 The learning experience culminates a comprehensive report of hypothesis testing with secondary data.

 This course explores the theory and practice of modern criminal investigation techniques.
 Topics include tactics and procedures for crime scene evidence collection, preservation, and presentation.
 Students learn investigative approaches in specific forms of crime and develop a working knowledge of the steps of investigation, beginning with the initial crime scene, and ending with evidence presentation and court testimony.
+(This course is also offered through CBE.
+Credits earned using this option will appear on transcripts with an “EX” suffix.)

 A review of statutory, executive, administrative and judicial law related to public safety management.
 Emphasis is on equipping organizational leaders with the practical legal knowledge essential for managing public sector organizations.